travis-ci/docs-travis-ci-com/user/reference/overview.md

 | IPv6 network         | IPv6 is not available                 | IPv6 is available on loopback     | IPv6 is not available                | IPv6 is not available        |
 | Available disk space | approx 22GB                           | approx 9GB                        | approx 18GB                          | approx 41GB                  |

-> Note that available disk space is approximate and can vary from image to image.
+> Note that available disk space is approximate and depends on the base image and language selection of your project.
   The best way to find out what is available on your specific image is to run `df -h` as part of your build script.

 ## What infrastructure is my environment running on?